Sagaing Region

-Capital city

-The Capital city of Sagaing Region is Monywa.

 History

+1st to 13th centuries

-The Pyu were the first to in recorded history to populate the area of Sagaing Region by the first century CE.
-The Burmans first migrated into Upper Myanmar by ninth century CE.
-The area came under the Pagan Kingdom certainly by the middle of 11th century when King Anawrahta (r.
+The Pyu were the first in recorded history to populate the area of Sagaing Region by the first century CE.
+The Burmans first migrated into Upper Myanmar by the ninth century CE.
+The area came under the Pagan Kingdom certainly by the middle of the 11th century when the King Anawrahta (r.
 1044–1077) founded the Pagan Empire, which encompasses the modern day Myanmar.

+13th to 19th centuries

 After the fall of Pagan in 1287, the northwestern parts of Upper Myanmar came under the Sagaing Kingdom (1315–1364) ruled by Burmanized Shan kings.
 The area was ruled by the kings of Ava from 1364 to 1555 and the kings of Taungoo from 1555 to 1752.
 Konbaung Dynasty (1752–1885), founded by king Alaungpaya in Shwebo, became the last Burmese dynasty before the British conquest of Upper Burma in 1885.
 The area became Sagaing Division after the Burmese independence in January 1948.

+Modern era

 In the aftermath of the 2021 Myanmar coup d'état, Sagaing Region, which is part of the Bamar homeland, emerged as a stronghold of resistance against military rule.
-Myanmar Armed Forces have engaged in significant military offensives throughout the region to quell resistance and intimidate local villagers.
+Myanmar Armed Forces has engaged in significant military offensives throughout the region to quell resistance and intimidate local villagers.
 Sagaing Region has since become the site of several high-profile massacres by military forces, including the 2022 Let Yet Kone massacre and the 2023 Tar Taing massacre.